 The list of species that can be imported into Australia ( CITES – Convention on the International Trade in Endangered Species) can be found on the Department of Sustainability, Environment, Water, Population and Communities website.
 Pogona’s are not on the list.
 In short, bearded dragon’s cannot be imported to Australia.

 There are rules around exporting animals for commercial purposes with some clauses for pets.
-Regardless Pogona (Bearded Dragon) may not be exported.
-Check with the authorities before you make your decision, never know things might have changed and its worth the phone call to confirm.
+Regardless Pogona (Bearded Dragon) may not be exported from Australia.
+Check with the authorities before you make your decision.
+Unlikely things have changed but worth the phone call to confirm.

 Whilst care has been taken in gathering the information which has included speaking to the authorities, it is not guaranteed in any way namely because things can change quickly.
 Ensure you contact them prior to your trip.
 The authorities in this case refer to the Australian Governments Department of Sustainability, Environment, Water, Population and Communities and Department of Agriculture, Fisheries and Forestry.